 Absences from class for valid reasons, including disability-related medical situations, are excused only by the instructor.
 Students should be aware of the syllabus and work closely with instructors from the beginning of the semester to be current with course requirements.
 Regular class attendance is a student's obligation.
 The student is responsible for all work, in class notes, tests, and written work for all class meetings.
-Students can request disability services to provide a copy of the documentation the student submitted to disability services.
-However, the student is responsible for submitting a doctor statement to the instructor if absences require documentation.
+The student is responsible for submitting a doctor statement to the instructor if absences require documentation.